BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ```

 **User**
-- MUST validate `onchain_fee_rate` because the server may have changed the value depending on the onchain fee environment.
+- MUST validate `onchain_fee_rate` because the server may have increased the value depending on the onchain fee environment.
 - SHOULD validate the `fee_total_satoshi` is reasonable.
 - SHOULD validate `fee_total_satoshi` + `local_balance_satoshi` = `order_total_satoshi`.
 - MAY abort the flow after.